CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Agents-and-CLI-on-Ubuntu.md

 This topic describes how to perform the installation and configuration.
 If you are upgrading, you can skip some of the steps which do not need to be performed a second time.

-Repo prepwork steps (before installation can begin, since its different for CL4 vs CL3, Ub16/18) Installing the Agent (should include checking if everything installed properly) Installing the CLI (optional)
-Installing both via meta-pack (optional)
-Configuring the Agent (via file and CLI)
-Configuring the CLI (via file and CLI)
-Advanced Configuration of Agent (vrf, port)
-Advanced Configuration of CLI (vrf, port, proxy)

-## Prepare for Installation

 ## Install a NetQ Agent

 To install the NetQ Agent you need to install the OS-specific meta